-Do I need to tell my insurance company I drive on a ridesharing platform like Uber or Lyft?
+Do I need to tell my insurer I drive on a ridesharing platform?

 Yes.
 Engaging in ridesharing activities opens you up to potential liabilities that your personal auto policy may not cover.
 Plus, an insurer could cancel or non-renew your policy if they find out you’re engaging in ridesharing activities without notifying them.
 Always contact your auto insurer before you start ridesharing to make sure you’re not violating the terms of your policy, and to add rideshare coverage.

 Important note: Some insurance companies don’t offer rideshare insurance, or only offer it in certain states.
 If yours doesn’t, you’ll either want to switch to a company that does or consider getting a commercial auto policy.
 In some states, or for some rideshare services, you may be required to purchase a commercial policy instead.
 While commercial insurance is typically more expensive, it’s the only way to obtain rideshare coverage in certain states.

 How does rideshare coverage work?

 When you’re waiting for a ride request, you may be covered by liability insurance provided by Uber or Lyft.
 However, that insurance usually doesn’t provide comprehensive, collision, or any additional coverages during this time period.
 For example, if you were to hit an object, vehicle, or animal, or if your car was stolen or vandalized, you wouldn’t be covered for any physical damage to your vehicle.
 With rideshare insurance, you can extend comprehensive, collision, and other coverages on your personal auto policy so they apply when you’re waiting for ride requests.

 Here’s how your coverages may shift during a typical ride: